-Political events, such as the ongoing volatility with respect to the European Union, may trigger or exacerbate the risk factors described above.
+Political events, domestically or internationally, may directly or indirectly trigger or exacerbate the risk factors described above.
 Whether those underlying risk factors are driven by politics or not, the Company's dynamic approach to managing risks enables management to utilize the mitigating actions described above to attempt to reduce the potential impact of each underlying risk factor on the Company.